earlSt1/vtt-hidden-entity-links/README.md

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

+### socketLib

+This module uses the [socketLib](https://github.com/manuelVo/foundryvtt-socketlib) library for socket core methods.
+It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Known issue

 # Build